Skip to main content

 Loan Lifecycle

-A loan on Offerbook follows a deterministic lifecycle with four stages.
+A loan on Offerbook follows a deterministic lifecycle.

 1